thefotios/eslint/docs/rules/comma-style.md

 ### Options

-The rule takes an option, a string, which could be either "last" or "first".
-The default is "last".
+The rule takes an option, a string

+* `"last"` This option requires that the comma be placed after and be in the same line as the variable declaration, object property and array element.
+(Default)
+* `"first"` This option requires that the comma be placed before and be in the same line as the variable declaration, object property and array element.

+#### Usage

 You can set the style in configuration like this: